Base Collaborative Care Model Training

 Day 3 8:00 am-12:45 pm | Attendees: behavioral health care managers, supervisors

 Guidelines for participation:

 - PO and each practice unit completes a practice assessment (one for each practice interested).

 - Send completed practice assessment to Sue Vos at email@example.com.

 - Schedule a meeting with Sue Vos at firstname.lastname@example.org for the practice and PO representatives to review the assessment.

-- PO Representative registers practice attendees for each applicable training date.
+- Practice attendees register for each applicable training date.

 This course is intended only for those physician organizations and primary care practices participating in the BCBSM CoCM Program.
 If you have questions about eligibility requirements, please contact Sue Vos at email@example.com.

 Attendees of this training include: Primary Care Provider champion, psychiatric consultant, Behavioral Health Care Manager (nurse or social worker), and up to three other staff per practice (e.g., clinical supervisor, practice manager, billing specialist, etc.)